lele94218/oldBlogs/index.md

 ---
 {% include JB/setup %}

-Now, I start learning Java in Spring with [Follow me Learning Spring 3 (Chinese) ](http://jinnianshilongnian.iteye.com/category/206533) which is friend for freshman.
+Now, I start learning Java in Spring with [Follow me Learning Spring 3 (Chinese) ](http://jinnianshilongnian.iteye.com/category/206533) which is friendly for freshman.
 I insist that Spring is an useful MVC framework, which could implement with J2EE, Android, .NET, etc.

 Here to recommend some references: